opensouls/soul-engine/docs/docs/CortexStep/examples.md

   let initialMemory = [
   {
     role: "system",
-    content: "<Context>You are modeling the mind of a detective who is currently figuring out a complicated case</Context>", },
+    content: "You are modeling the mind of a detective who is currently figuring out a complicated case", },
   ];